-A number of new standards, amendments to standards and interpretations are effective for annual periods beginning after 1 January 2015, and have not been applied in preparing these financial statements.
-None of these is expected to have a significant effect on the financial statements of the Company, except for IFRS 9 Financial Instruments (2014), which becomes mandatory for the Company's 2018 financial statements.
+A number of new standards, amendments to standards and interpretations are effective for annual periods beginning after 1 January 2016, and have not been applied in preparing these financial statements.
+None of these is expected to have a significant effect on the financial statements of the Company, except for IFRS 9 Financial Instruments (2014), which becomes mandatory for the Company's 2018 financial statements and the amendments to IAS 7 Statement of Cash Flows, which becomes mandatory for the Company's 2017 financial statements.
 IFRS 9 introduces new requirements for how an entity should classify and measure financial assets, includes new requirements for hedge accounting and changes the current rules for impairment of financial assets.
-The Company does not plan to adopt these standards early and is currently assessing the impact of IFRS 9.
-The standard has yet to be endorsed by the EU.
+The amendments to IAS 7 require disclosures that enable users of financial statements to evaluate changes in liabilities arising from financing activities, including both changes arising from cash flow and non-cash changes.
+The Company does not plan to adopt these standards early and is currently assessing the impact of IFRS 9 and IAS 7.